lukehsiao/BYU_Bomberman/README.md

   rather than DVI.

 ### Future Work: ###
-* It would be great if the Raspberry Pi automatically shutdown after Bomberman was closed.
 * You could make new alligator clip controller cables so they could hook up to anything.
 * You could reprogram the MaKeyMaKey to use capacitive sensing so that no ground